Water Mitigation vs. Water Restoration: What’s the Difference?

 • Conducting humidity and moisture testing to ensure all issues have been resolved.

-The main purpose of water damage restoration is to return the home to pre-loss conditions.
+The main purpose of restoration for water damage is to return the home to pre-loss conditions.
 Since repairs can't be made until all water damage problems have been completely addressed, the water restoration process can't begin until the water mitigation process has ended.

 DIFFERENCES BETWEEN WATER RESTORATION AND WATER MITIGATION